10 Boating Tips The Ultimate Beginner’s Guide

 Having someone else on board means you won’t have to keep checking for rocks, safety markers, and shallow water, as they can do it for you while you focus on learning.

-This is actually a cool trick when sailing with teens for the first time since the last thing you want is them getting on your nerves while you are learning to navigate.
+This is a cool trick when sailing with teens for the first time since the last thing you want is them getting on your nerves while you are learning to navigate.

 Along with easing your work, delegating tasks to your boating crew will help bond and, in turn, make the trip enjoyable for everyone.